Jacksgong/wordpress-image-rescue/README.md

-##Repair broken image url in wordpress posts
+##Repair broken image url on wordpress posts

 >I changed my vps server recently, and I had to migrating my wordpress blog too.
 I found there are several trouble when I completed migrating, and the most serious trouble is some image in some posts was broken. so here come.